 Difference Between Licensing and Franchising

-Licensing refers to an arrangement between licensor and licensee where latter party would acquire the right to use products and goods where the ownership remains with the licensor whereas Franchising refers to an arrangement between franchiser and franchisee where the latter will enjoy the ownership of a business on behalf of the franchiser in lieu of a fee where the processes are closely controlled by franchisor therefore it is generally seen that licensing is for products and goods whereas the franchising model is used more in service providing industry.
+Licensing refers to an arrangement between licensor and licensee where the latter party would acquire the right to use products and goods, where the ownership remains with the licensor.
+In contrast, franchising refers to an arrangement between franchisor and franchisee where the latter will enjoy the right of a business on behalf of the franchiser instead of a fee where the franchisor closely controls the processes.
+Therefore, it is generally seen that licensing is for products and goods.
+In contrast, the franchising model is used more in the service-providing industry.

-These two jargons are usually synonymously used while marketing or selling a product whose brand value is not typically owned by the seller; however, there is a very fine line of difference between these two modes of business.
-Today we attempt to understand the differences between Licensing vs Franchising.
+These two jargons are usually synonymously used while marketing or selling a product whose brand value is not typically owned by the seller.
+However, there is a very fine line of difference between these two modes of business.
+Today we attempt to understand the differences between licensing and franchising.

 What is Licensing?